momentum-xyz/docs/docs/what-is-odyssey/what-is-odyssey.md

 Welcome to Odyssey’s Docs.
 Here you can find everything you would need to get started with Odyssey.
 This includes setting up a wallet, your Odyssey account, getting tokens and Odyssey NFT, joining our community and developing the prodcut further with us.

 We wish you an epic adventure ahead!
-If you should have questions you're welcome to join our community and we’d be happy to help 🪐
+If you should have questions please join our community and we’d be happy to help 🪐

 [Discord](https://discord.gg/6PH9nSu7UP)
 [Twitter](https://twitter.com/odysseycreator)